ejero/Final-Portfolio/project_1-Frontend/README.md

 ## Competencies
 ### JF 4.3
 ### JOB FUNCTION 4.3: Manage and deploy applications and programs, conduct testing, and adhere to industry security standards
 I created a single recipe view page that displays the recipe image, title, and ingredients.
-To manage and deploy the appplication I Git and GitHub.
+To manage and deploy the appplication I used Git and GitHub.
 The testing was done on the UI.
 This resulted in a user friendly single page UI.

 ### JF 4.5
 ### JOB FUNCTION 5.5 Understands and can apply structured techniques to problem solving, can debug code and can understand the structure of programmes to identify and resolve issues